-At the counter serving Nuux was Fred Brombach — a gently folksy, Mister Rogersesque postman who had treated like “an extended family” the customers of the Lake Street post office where he’d worked for over a quarter century and who couldn’t bear to visit his “second home” for months after it burned down.
+At the counter serving Nuux was Fred Brombach — a gently folksy, Mister Rogersesque postman who had treated the customers of the Lake Street post office like “an extended family” and who couldn’t bear to visit his “second home” for months after it was burned.

 “We missed you guys,” Nuux told Brombach.

 The new full-service post office will be open for up to 20 months as the Postal Service explores options for rebuilding the Lake Street station, at 110 E. 31st St., and the Minnehaha station, at 3033 S. 27th Ave.

 The staff of both destroyed stations — a total of 12 window clerks and 81 carriers covering 61 routes — are now working out of the Kmart facility, sorting packages and letters in the big room where shoppers used to hunt for blue light specials.
 First-class mail has dropped during the pandemic but package volume has picked up, and the new station is handling about 27,000 deliveries per day.

 “Between COVID, the post office burning down, working at a different station — it’s been trying, complicated, difficult,” said Reid Kirgiss, a postman who stood outside his Lyndale home with a hose during the unrest.

 He’s thankful the larger sorting space inside the Kmart makes it easier to social distance during the pandemic but otherwise, he said, it “doesn’t really feel any different — I’m still working.”